AmeyaSalvi/AS-TellingStories/FinalReview.md

 - Data Visualization: Tableau (Link)
 - Presentation: Shorthand

-# Number 4: The content
+# Number 4: The Wireframe
 - *The title: Making the cut – (Mis)Representation of women in the news*
 - *The visuals:*